sherpa-ai/sherpa/docs/gettingstarted/gettingstarted.rst

 -------------

 The runner-script defines the optimization and runs SHERPA.
-Parameters are defined as a list of Parameter-objects:
+Parameters are defined as a list of Parameter-objects.
+For a list of the available parameters see :ref:`here <parameters-api>`.

 ::